Mortgages

 As mentioned, you don’t need to be a resident or Spanish citizen to buy property in the country.
 However, you will need a Número de Identificación de Extranjeros (NIE) to get a Spanish mortgage.
 This is simply a tax identification number for internationals.

 Although you might be able to secure a loan through a bank in your home country, you will likely need a mortgage from a Spanish bank.
 Your income and other debts are crucial factors in your borrowing power.
-Self-employed borrowers will need to show the past one to three years of earnings and a self-assessment tax return
+Self-employed borrowers will need to show the past one to three years of earnings and a self-assessment tax return.

 Types of Spanish mortgages

-Spanish mortgages have two main types: variable and fixed.
-These are the main two options available to non-residents.
-However, you will additionally find a few other mortgage products offered by some banks.
 Generally, residents in Spain can access loans of up to 40 years.
 For non-residents, the typical length of the mortgage is 15 to 20 years.

 Variable-rate mortgages

-The benefits of variable interest rates include taking advantage of low rates and more Spanish mortgage options.
+The benefits of variable interest rates include taking advantage of low rates and having access to more Spanish mortgage options.
 The interest rate is adjusted with the Euro Interbank Offered Rate (Euribor).
-The disadvantage is not knowing how much your monthly mortgage payments will be in the long term because interest rates can rise.

 Fixed-rate mortgages